Welcome to the Plymouth Green Party!

 and do visit our Facebook page: Plymouth Green Party

-next Green Party meeting is WEDNESDAY MAY 23rd, 7pm at Beggars Banquet, Tavistock Place - all welcome
+next Green Party meeting is TUESDAY SEPTEMBER 25th, 7pm at Beggars Banquet, Tavistock Place - all welcome.

 Food waste recycling: sustainable solution to organic waste management and access to the AD plant at Langage